Ascension-Addons/AtlasLoot-Deprecated/README.md

-# Addon Name
+# Atlas Loot

-This is the repository for <Addon Name>.
+This is the repository for Atlas Loot.
 Modified for Ascension.gg.